Everything You Need to Know About 5G Risks

 With 5G roll-outs already active in China, South Korea, and parts of the US and Canada, and other countries, we have a very limited window of time to raise our voice and demand answers from our leaders.
 Telecommunication companies around the world are pressuring Members of Parliament and exploiting the general public’s lack of awareness in the race to 5G; but it’s far too great a risk for us to take without proper testing.
 We want to know that living organisms will be safe as we progress technologically.
 Further studies must be done.

-Multiple countries have made the decision to halt 5G implementation due to the lack of its effects on us.
-These countries include Switzerland, Brussels, Italy, Greece, UK, Slovenia, Nigeria and New Guinea.
+Multiple countries have made the decision to halt 5G implementation due to its effects on us.
+These countries include parts of Switzerland, Brussels, Italy, Greece, UK, Slovenia, Nigeria, Hawaii and Easton CT in the US and New Guinea.
 Your voice can make a difference in ensuring your country remains safe as well.
 Due to the shared responsibilities of local, provincial/state, and federal government, this issue has to be addressed on every level.
 Many large companies are currently in the process of securing access to infrastructure through agreements with municipal governing bodies.
 Get in touch with your local council and MPs and ask the important questions, many of them may be unaware of the dangers ahead.

 Beyond local representation, it is also largely in the hands of federal administrations.
 In Canada, the Minister of Innovation, Science and Industry as well as the Minister of Economic Development and Official Languages need to hear your concerns.
 There are over 250,000 people and organizations from 202 nations and territories signing the International Appeal to Stop 5G on Earth and in Space, a link to which is included below.
 We highly encourage you to educate yourself and share your findings with those you know and your local representatives.